Everything You Need to Know About Skylights

 A well-placed skylight can make a huge difference to your mood, and if you suffer from Seasonal Affective Disorder and can't get outdoors, a well-lit interior space can make all the difference.

-In a colder climate you will also enjoy a solar heating effect from your skylight - just make sure you get one with the highest possible solar heat gain coefficient you can.
-This SHGC tells you much you'll get from a window or skylight, with numbers generally less than 1.
-Lower numbers mean your skylight will block more of the solar heat from coming in.
+In a colder climate, you will also enjoy a solar heating effect from your skylight - just make sure you get one with the highest possible solar heat gain coefficient.
+This SHGC tells you how much you'll get from a window or skylight, with numbers generally less than 1.
+Lower numbers mean your skylight will block more solar heat from coming in.

 The main drawbacks of skylights are that too much light gets in on bright days, potentially leading to overheating or heat gain.
 Skylights can also cause heat loss in winter if the shafts are not sealed correctly, and they tend to leak more due to their positioning on the roof and having to face the full brunt of any storms.